 The app is compatible with any device (tablet or phone) that uses Android 2.2 (Froyo) or higher.

-The "FTP upload" button lets you upload the recoverable files to an FTP server.
+The last method allows you to upload the recoverable files to an FTP server.
 In order to do this, you need to have access to an FTP server that is online, with the correct credentials for accessing and uploading to the server.
 DiskDigger will display a dialog for you to enter the FTP server's host name, and your user name and password for logging on to the server:

 You can also enter an optional subdirectory on the server where the files will be uploaded.

-© Dmitry Brant, 2012-2013
+© Dmitry Brant, 2012-2016